adwaitu/adwaitu/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on Azure and related cloud technologies.
+My background is application/solutions as well as enterprise architecture with most of experience in Microsoft technologies.

+- 💬 Ask me about Azure and cloud governance.

+- 📫 How to reach me: ... adwait . ullal @ gmail.com

+- 😄 Pronouns: He/him

 <!--
 **adwaitu/adwaitu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.